afonasev/flake8-return/README.md

     return 1
 ```

-* R503 you should add explicit return at end of the function if function have return value except None
+* R503 missing explicit return at the end of function able to return non-None value.

 ```python
 def x(y):